Esek Hopkins: Revolutionary War service

-Hopkins was appointed a brigadier general to command all military forces of Rhode Island on October 4, 1775.
-He immediately began to strengthen Rhode Island's defenses with the help of his deputy, William West.
-A few months later, December 22, 1775, Hopkins was appointed Commander in Chief of the Continental Navy authorized by the Continental Congress to protect American commerce.
+Hopkins was appointed as brigadier general in the Rhode Island militia and commander of all military forces in the state on October 4, 1775.
+He began to strengthen Rhode Island's defenses with the help of his deputy, William West.
+On December 22 Hopkins was appointed commander-in-chief of the Continental Navy at the rank of the commodore; the navy had been established by the Continental Congress to protect American commerce.
 On January 5, 1776, Congress gave Hopkins his orders:

 "You are instructed with the utmost diligence to proceed with the said fleet to sea and if the winds and weather will possibly admit of it to proceed directly for Chesapeake Bay in Virginia and when nearly arrived there you will send forward a small swift sailing vessel to gain intelligence....If...you find that they are not greatly superior to your own you are immediately to enter the said bay, search out and attack, take or destroy all the naval force of our enemies that you may find there.
 If you should be so fortunate as to execute this business successfully in Virginia you are then to proceed immediately to the southward and make yourself master of such forces as the enemy may have both in North and South Carolina...Notwithstanding these particular orders, which it is hoped you will be able to execute, if bad winds, or stormy weather, or any other unforeseen accident or disaster disenable you so to do, you are then to follow such courses as your best Judgment shall suggest to you as most useful to the American cause and to distress the Enemy by all means in your power."